The precious metals markets are on the move, responding mainly to new weakness in the U.S. dollar.

 After all, Chicago Fed Governor Charles Evans just admitted publicly on CNBC that there is NO LIMIT to how much money creation could take place.
 "We can go as long as necessary," he concluded.

-The reason investors suspect the Fed is throwing in the towel on its "taper" talk is because we've seen some lousy economic data as well as the official nomination of a major stimulus supporter – Berkeley leftist Janet Yellen – to replace Ben Bernanke as Fed Chair in January.
+The reason investors suspect the Fed is throwing in the towel on its "taper" talk is that we've seen some lousy economic data as well as the official nomination of a major stimulus supporter – Berkeley leftist Janet Yellen – to replace Ben Bernanke as Fed Chair in January.

 The bullion markets have quietly moved up over the past few days, but bullishness among the public has not yet taken hold.
 Some prospective buyers may be waiting to see if last week's gains will be sustained.